YosysHQ/yosys/docs/source/getting_started/example_synth.rst

 @`` block.
 In the case of an ``initial`` block, we instead see the ``PROC`` referring to line 0.

-To handle these, let us now introduce the next command: :cmd:ref:`proc`. `proc` is a macro command like `synth_ice40`.
+To handle these, let us now introduce the next command: :cmd:title:`proc`.
+`proc` is a macro command like `synth_ice40`.
 Rather than modifying the design directly, it instead calls a series of other commands.
 In the case of `proc`, these sub-commands work to convert the behavioral logic of processes into multiplexers and registers.
 Let's see what happens when we run it.
 For now, we